 Most days you’ll find Heather sitting at her piano in the front window of her east-end home in Toronto writing a song or rehearsing for a gig that showcases her original singer-songwriter music.
-Rooted in piano pop/rock, her sound has been said to have the percussive quality of Fiona Apple or Tori Amos and vocal phrasing sensibilities of Kate Bush, with a songwriting style of early Leonard Cohen.
+Her fans will tell you that she has the percussive quality of Fiona Apple, vocal phrasing/sensibility of Kate Bush and poetry/storytelling of late Leonard Cohen.

 “Heather Hill’s Leuty Station is a remarkable and beautiful sounding disc.
 With strong vocals, imaginative words, music with hooks, expansive arrangements, and sometimes epic production, she presents an interesting strong female image lyrically” Blair Packham from CFRB radio “In the Studio”.

 Leuty Station was a departure from her first album, Listen (2005), which was produced by Steve Addabbo of Shelter Island Sound (Suzanne Vega, Shawn Colvin) and released in New York.
 Her guitar-driven debut was folk inspired.
 The songs were based on large scale life changes – leaving her career, traveling the world and starting her family in NYC.

 Heather has spent a lifetime learning and understanding the language of music.
 As a classically trained pianist (ARCT, Royal Conservatory of Toronto) she never fancied herself as a composer.
 In fact, after years singing/piano instruction and performing, she lost her own voice.